dtapuska/event-loop/README.md

 of the event loop.
 If a discrete event is received, all continuous events in the task queue should run immediately to prevent the discrete event from being delayed.

+## Asynchronously Update Hover State

+After a layout has occurred the user agent will update the hover state of the current node since during a layout the position may have shifted from the previous hover state.
+If the hover state changes the CSS hover rule will be updated as well mouseout, mouseleave, mouseenter, mouseover will be dispatched to the relevant nodes.

 ## What really happens